H2muller/CROPSR/README.md

 <b> Invalid/Unactionable gRNA Sequences </b>

-In the case that an invalid/unactionable gRNA sequence is generated from the genome FASTA file (i.e. possibly due to sequencing inaccuracies) the sequence will be stored in the output file with an "on_site_score" of -1, such that they can be referenced by the user if desired, but will be excluded from the candidate gRNA database if the user queries limiting (0 ≤ on_site_score ≤ 1).
+In the case that an invalid/unactionable gRNA sequence is generated from the genome FASTA file (i.e. possibly due to sequencing inaccuracies) the sequence will be stored in the output file with an "on_site_score" of -1, such that these sequences can be referenced by the user if desired, but will be excluded from the candidate gRNA database if the user queries limiting (0 ≤ on_site_score ≤ 1).

 #### [Back to top](#)